ulises-c/ME-30-Final-Project/README.md

 A trivia bot

 Roadmap
-- Have a bot that connects to discord
+- ---Have a bot that connects to discord--- DONE
 - Create a trivia game that works in the terminal
 - Have the discord bot send trivia questions with a trigger phrase
 - Have the bot recognize correct answers